-When Robert Ryman died in February 2019, I wrote on my platform HexagonsGlobal.com the essay The Light of Robert Ryman, in which I explained the previous paragraph.
+When Robert Ryman died in February 2019, I wrote on my platform HexagonsGlobal.com the essay The Light of Robert Ryman.

 I learned from them by example.
 Many of their actions were master classes.
 When Lawrence made a piece for my project Find Me (2009), which consisted of asking nine artists—including Robert Ryman—to create an artwork in order for me to hide it in secret places, I gave Weiner a stack of invitations for the presentation.
 A week later he told me: “I walked all over Chelsea and handed out your invitations personally.”
 I couldn’t believe it.

 Mooney, Weiner and Ryman had at their homes installations of my golden shirts.
-Weiner had his shirt placed above his working table.
-Mooney talked about living hanging by a thread.
-What’s important is asking questions, not answering them, I would say.
-And they agreed with me.
+Weiner had his shirt placed above his working table, Ryman in the dinning room, Mooney talked about living hanging by a thread and had a row of shirts pinned to a wall.
+What’s important is asking questions, not answering them, they used to say.

 It is in their memory that I keep working while leaving space for interpretation, and searching for artists who believe in the power of their own potential.
 Because artists supporting artists is the essence of Culture.

 *Thank you to both Snap Editions and writer Cristen Hemingway Jaynes for generously editing Gema Alava’s text in honor of Mooney, Weiner and Ryman, and for their support towards artists and writers.

 2 thoughts on “A Tribute to Writer Ted Mooney (1951-2022) and Artists Lawrence Weiner (1942-2021) and Robert Ryman (1930-2019)”